Preview drive: 2021 Volvo XC40 Recharge electric SUV doesn’t complicate the future

 After a very short drive of the Swedish automaker’s first fully electric production model earlier this month, I found it’s a lasting impression that rings true in the driving experience and the overall ambience of the vehicle.

-It was hard to know what to expect.
 The 2021 XC40 Recharge sets the interface and user experience for a generation of other Volvo EVs to be offered over this next decade—and here, that's a minimalist-luxury approach that pushes the clutter (and noise) out of the way, and promises just the right amount of choice.

 2021 Volvo XC40 Recharge